-In addition to a bar mounted light, a helmet mounted light with a narrower beam will help you to see round corners and spot any additional hazards that might be lost in the shadow of your main light.
+In addition to a bar-mounted light, a helmet-mounted light with a narrower beam will help you to see around corners and spot any additional hazards that might be lost in the shadow of your main light.

 The Exposure Diablo MK10 (Helmet & HB Mounts) is the standard to which all helmet lights are compared and offers outstanding performance.

 Summary and buying advice

 Bike lights have developed significantly in the last few years.
-More streamlined, rechargable batteries and LED technology mean there is no excuse for not being able to see, or be seen, at night.
+More streamlined, rechargeable batteries and LED technology mean there is no excuse for not being able to see, or be seen, at night.

 We would always recommend that you purchase a light that will give you a bit more running time than your typical ride length.
 That way you'll have a bit of power in reserve if you make an unexpected detour, or need to stop for a mechanical problem.